RC4ML/rc4ml_qdma/README.md

 sudo make install
 ```

-There are four binary files you can use:
+There are five binary files you can use:

 ### `qdma_throughput`